When you have a question for the universe, where do you turn first? Google, of course.

 “Many people conscious of their weight know it’s not a good idea to eat a doughnut every day,” Levy writes.
 “But once that delicacy is in front of you … Oh, what the hell!”

 In the case of search, we prefer media doughnuts—links that promise such swift satisfaction that clicking is irresistible.
-This in comparison to a ruminative exposition that puts accuracy and attention to detail We have a deep-rooted sense of virtuous consumption. above all else, and takes at least an hour to digest—that would be media kale.
+This in comparison to a ruminative exposition that puts accuracy and attention to detail above all else, and takes at least an hour to digest—that would be media kale.

 A few media companies generate lots of cash pushing media doughnuts on Facebook.
 Meanwhile the forms of reporting that earn the bulk of industry awards, like investigative journalism, are struggling to keep themselves alive and thriving.
 “The impact of digital media and dramatic shifts in audience and advertising revenue have undermined the financial model that subsidized so much investigative reporting during the economic golden age of newspapers, the last third of the 20th century,” wrote Leonard Downie Jr. for the Washington Post on the 40th anniversary of the Watergate scandal, in 2012.